redhat-developer/odo/docs/website/docs/user-guides/advanced/connecting-a-service.md

 If you're already running `odo dev` in a terminal, exit it and start afresh.
 :::

-The new code is simple.
-We obtain the connection information (username, password, and host) from the environment, and use it to connect to the MongoDB service and ping it.
+The below code simply obtains the connection information (username, password, and host) from the environment and then uses it to connect to the MongoDB service and ping it.

 Replace the content of your `main.go` with the following content:
 ```go